by Matthew Richardson, JD, Ph.D.

 Similar results hold true when SWRs are calculated from extensive performance data included in Gary Antonacci’s Global Equities Momentum (GEM), a monthly dual momentum system that includes both relative strength and absolute momentum applied to indices of U.S. stocks, non-U.S. stocks, and U.S. aggregate bonds.
 In Dual Momentum, Antonacci’s GEM data covers 1974 and 2013, a period that includes part of one severe bear market with high inflation (1973-74) and two full bear markets (2000-2002; and 2007-2009).
 Even more extensive GEM data is provided on Antonacci’s website, from 1971 to the present (2018).

-Notably, the annualized returns from 1974-2013 exceeded 17% with a maximum drawdown of just under 18% with only four losing years and no worse year than an 8.2% annual loss.
+Notably, the annualized returns from 1974 to 2013 exceeded 17% with a maximum drawdown of just under 18% with only four losing years and no worse year than an 8.2% annual loss.
 With such a favorable risk-reward profile, Antonacci’s GEM system can comfortably sustain higher safe withdrawal rates on 2500 Monte Carlo runs of 30-year periods (Table 1).
 Note that Monte Carlo analysis is particularly useful for retirement withdrawal strategies because it directly accounts for sequencing risk by repeatedly changing the order of returns.

 Results are hypothetical, are NOT an indicator of future results, and do NOT represent returns that any investor actually attained.
 Indexes are unmanaged, do not reflect management or trading fees, and one cannot invest directly in an index.